ncatlab/nlab-content/pages/3958.md

 (...)

-The general abstract framework of [[higher geometry]] refereed to above is discussed in
+The general abstract framework of [[higher geometry]] referred to above is discussed in

 * [[Jacob Lurie]], _[[Structured Spaces]]_
 {#StrSp}